Managing for wildlife:

 What do Tree Swallows eat?

-- All species of swallows feed mainly on insects that they catch in flight, as the
+predators that feed mainly on insects they hunt, chase, catch and eat in flight,

-- However, unlike other swallows, Tree Swallows eat certain types of berries,
+- However, unlike other swallows, Tree Swallows eat certain berries, especially

-especially those of bayberry and waxmyrtle bushes.
-These berries become very
+those of bayberry and waxmyrtle.
+These berries become very important

 What type of natural nesting habitat do Tree Swallow like?